-The following presents the recorded investment in non-accrual loans by class as of the dates noted (in thousands):
+The following presents the recorded investment in non-accrual loans by class as of the dates noted (dollars in thousands):

-December 31, 2021 ember 31, 2020
+December 31, 2022 December 31, 2021

-Cash, Securities and Other \$ 8 \$ 50
+Cash, Securities and Other \$ 4 \$ 6

+Consumer and Other 146 2

+Construction and Development 201 -

 1-4 Family Residential 75

-Owner Occupied CRE 1,241 479
+Owner Occupied CRE 1,165 1,241

-Commercial and Industrial 2,938 3,529
+Commercial and Industrial 10,833 2,938

-Total \$ 4,262 \$ 4,058
+Total \$ 12,349 \$ 4,262

-Non-accrual loans classified as TDR accounted for \$4.3 million of the recorded investment as of December 31, 2021 and \$3.6 million as of December 31, 2020.
+Non-accrual loans classified as TDR accounted for \$3.1 million of the recorded investment as of December 31, 2022 and \$4.3 million as of December 31, 2021.
 Non-accrual loans are classified as impaired loans and individually evaluated for impairment.

-The following presents a summary of the unpaid principal balance of loans classified as TDRs as of the dates noted (in thousands):
+The following presents a summary of the unpaid principal balance of loans classified as TDRs as of the dates noted (dollars in thousands):

-December 31, 2021 ember 31, 2020
+December 31, 2022 mber 31, 2021

 Accruing

-Non-Owner Occupied CRE \$ 55 \$
+Non-Owner Occupied CRE \$ - \$ 55

 Non-accrual

-Cash, Securities, and Other 6 48
+Cash, Securities, and Other 4 6

-1-4 Family Residential 75
+1-4 Family Residential - 75

-Owner Occupied CRE 1,241
+Owner Occupied CRE 1,165 1,241

-Commercial and Industrial 2,938 3,529
+Commercial and Industrial 1,951 2,938

-Total · 4,315 3,577
+Total 3,120 4,315

-Allowance for loan losses associated with TDR (1,751) (1,619)
+Allowance for loan losses associated with TDR (1,751)

-Net recorded investment \$ 2,564 \$ 1,958
+Net recorded investment \$ 3,120 \$ 2,564

-As of December 31, 2021 and December 31, 2020, the Company had not committed any additional funds to a borrower with a loan classified as a TDR.
+As of December 31, 2022 and December 31, 2021, the Company had not committed any additional funds to a borrower with a loan classified as a TDR.

+The Company did not modify any loans resulting in TDR status during the year ended December 31, 2022.
 The Company modified three loans resulting in TDR status during the year ended December 31, 2021.
 The first loan was a small mortgage with a remaining balance of \$0.1 million where the borrower was unable to make payments or obtain additional financing to pay off the mortgage.
-As a result, we have modified the loan at the maturity date with a one year renewal to allow the borrower time to seek a refinance.
-As of December 31, 2021, this loan remains current under the terms of the modification.
+As a result, we modified the loan at the maturity date with a one-year renewal to allow the borrower time to seek a refinance.
+As of December 31, 2022, the loan has been paid in full as agreed in the loan modification.
 The second and third loans modified are in relation to one borrower who has two loans, one Commercial Real Estate Loan in the amount of \$1.2 million, which is the space where the related business operates, and a Commercial loan with a balance of \$0.7 million.
-The borrower has experienced a reduction in cash flow through ongoing impact from the pandemic and related shut downs and hiring shortages.
+The borrower had experienced a reduction in cash flow through ongoing impact from the pandemic and related shut downs and hiring shortages.
 As a result, the Company modified both loans allowing for a six month interest only period to provide cash flow relief.
 The Company obtained a reduced term on the business loan as well as additional collateral from the Borrower.
 All three of the loans modified during 2021 were sufficiently collateralized and therefore did not require any specific reserve.